Expo 58: Federal Republic of Germany

+Hungary

+Hungary was represented by a large modular modernist pavilion designed by the architect Lajos Gádoros.
+The scenario for the exhibition was compiled by the writer Iván Boldizsár.
+It hosted a mix of early-1900s paintings by Tivadar Csontváry Kosztka, József Egry and Gyula Derkovitz, and modern ones such as the Life in Budapest fresco painted on aluminium panels by Túry Mária and Kádár György.
+In the entrance hall hung József Somogyi and Kerényi Jenő's dynamic statue group Dancers, which won a Grand Prix, and was later bought by the city of Namur.
+Margit Kovács' sculpture The Spinner was also on display.

+The exhibition took place during very turbulent times for Hungary.
+The decision to participate was made in 1955, under the Stalinist party leader Mátyás Rákosi, shortly after he got rid of his reformist prime minister Imre Nagy.
+By the time the exhibition closed in 1958, the party leader was exiled, and the prime minister was tried and executed.

 Liechtenstein

 The Liechtenstein pavilion featured a bronze bust of Franz Joseph II at the entrance, a collection of weapons, stamps, and important historical documents from the Principality, paintings from the Prince's personal collection, and exhibits showcasing Liechtenstein's industry, landscape, and religious history.
 Also featured in the building was an interior garden with a circular walkway enabling visitors to browse the entire pavilion.

 Mexico

-This was designed by the architect Pedro Ramírez Vázquez.
+The Mexican pavilion was designed by the architect Pedro Ramírez Vázquez.
 It was awarded the exposition's star of gold.

 City of Paris

-The city of Paris had its own pavilion, separate from the France exhibit.
+The city of Paris had its own pavilion, separate from the French exhibit.

 United Kingdom

-This was produced by the designer James Gardner, architect Howard Lobb and engineer Felix Samuely.
+The UK pavilion was produced by the designer James Gardner, architect Howard Lobb and engineer Felix Samuely.
 The on-site British architect was Michael Blower, Brussels born and bilingual.

+Thailand

+The Thai pavilion was designed by Sampatisiri, reflecting the national architectural style, with the aim of promoting Thai culture as a branding strategy that was adopted in many world's fairs.
+The pavilion was built in teak wood and its shapes and decors resembled the pavilion of Siam at the Turin 1911 International Exxposition of Industries and Work, built by the Italian architects Mario Tamagno and Annibale Rigotti.